 Additional options should be left as default.
 Then click CREATE.

 Tip: Since CubeBackup constantly overwrites the SQLite files during each backup, enabling the Object versioning or Retention policy would lead to unnecessary files duplication and extra costs.

 After creating the cloud bucket and the Access key, go back to CubeBackup setup wizard:

-- Select “Amazon S3 compatible storage” for the Storage type.
+- Select "Google Cloud storage" for the Storage type.

 - Select a local directory for data index path.
 Data index acts as cache for backup data, and a local SSD is strongly recommended for storing data index.
 For more information about the data index, please visit here.